higgicd/Accessibility_Toolbox/README.md

 - **Travel Mode** (Pro): the travel mode for your analysis from your network dataset
   - **Impedance Attribute** (10x): the travel cost used in your analysis from your network dataset
 - **Cutoff Value**: the travel time value at which to stop searching for destinations for a given origin
-- *Departure Time* (optional): a time of departure from the origins useful for analyses with traffic or GTFS transit scheduling
+- *Departure Time* (optional): a time of departure from the origins; useful for analyses with traffic or GTFS transit scheduling
   - a specific date and time can be specified as *3/19/2018 10:30 AM*
   - to specify that travel should begin at 5:00 PM on a typical Tuesday, use the parameter value *1/2/1900 5:00 PM*
   - see the ArcGIS [Make OD Cost Matrix Analysis Layer](https://pro.arcgis.com/en/pro-app/tool-reference/network-analyst/make-od-cost-matrix-analysis-layer.htm) reference for more guidance and examples on setting a *departure time* parameter